SUMMER LEADERSHIP CAMPS

 -

 The student must be serving in an elected or appointed position in a civic based organization in the school or community, demonstrating they are actively representing a constituency in organizations related to student government, education, public affairs and community service.
+The student must be holding this position for the entirety of the school year.
 The primary purposes of the qualifying leadership position must be representation of a constituency and service to others.

 -